Apomorphine: Contraindications

 The main and absolute contraindication to using apomorphine is the concurrent use of adrenergic receptor antagonists; combined, they cause a severe drop in blood pressure and fainting.
 Alcohol causes an increased frequency of orthostatic hypotension (a sudden drop in blood pressure when getting up), and can also increase the chances of pneumonia and heart attacks.
 Dopamine antagonists, by their nature of competing for sites at dopamine receptors, reduce the effectiveness of the agonistic apomorphine.

 IV administration of apomorphine is highly discouraged, as it can crystallize in the veins and create a blood clot (thrombus) and block a pulmonary artery (pulmonary embolism).

 Side effects

-Nausea and vomiting are common side effects when first beginning therapy with apomorphine; antiemetics such as trimethobenzamide or domperidone, dopamine antagonists, are often used while first starting apomorphine.
-Around 50% of people grow tolerant enough to apomorphine's emetic effects that they can discontinue the antiemetic.
+Common side effects of apomorphine include nausea and vomiting, particularly when starting treatment, and injection site reactions, including bruising, subcutaneous nodules, and rarely necrosis or abscesses.
+Other common side effects include somnolence, dizziness, and falls.
+Clinical reviews note that while nausea is frequently reported early during apomorphine therapy, tolerability may improve with a lower starting dose and continued use.

-Other side effects include orthostatic hypotension and resultant fainting, sleepiness, dizziness, runny nose, sweating, paleness, and flushing.
-More serious side effects include dyskinesias (especially when taking L-DOPA), fluid accumulation in the limbs (edema), suddenly falling asleep, confusion and hallucinations, increased heart rate and heart palpitations, and persistent erections (priapism).
-The priapism is caused by apomorphine increasing arterial blood supply to the penis.
-This side effect has been exploited in studies attempting to treat erectile dysfunction.
+Less common side effects include dyskinesia, orthostatic hypotension, hallucinations or psychotic-like behavior, syncope, hemolytic anemia, impulse control disorders, dose-dependent QT interval prolongation, peripheral edema, and priapism.
+Adverse effects are more common with continuous subcutaneous apomorphine infusion than intermittent treatment.